-The impact driver is the drill that gets all the attention these days.
-Its not a hammer drill and its not a regular drill.
-It even looks different with a smaller stubby profile and a hex socket in place of the chuck.
-So what’s the deal with this thing?
-Lets consider another analogy.
+The impact driver is the belle of the ball these days.
+Its not a hammer drill and its not a regular drill/driver.
+It even looks different with a small stubby profile and a hex socket in place of the chuck.
+So what’s the deal with this thing?!
+Let’s consider another analogy.
 Imagine you have a pair of vise grips attached to the shank of your drill bit.
-Now instead of someone just whacking the back of the drill, they are also hitting the wrench to spin the bit.
-This results in a significant increase in torque and better control.
-It also means you are much less likely to strip screw heads and you can drive very long screws with little effort.
-The drill truly is doing all the work and the impact action kicks in automatically when its needed.
+Now instead of someone just whacking the back of the drill, they are also hitting the vise grips to spin the bit.
+This results in a significant increase in torque and much better control.
+It also means you are much less likely to strip screw heads and you can drive very long screws with little effort and minimal wrist strain.
+The tool truly is doing all the work and the impact action kicks in automatically as soon as it’s needed.
 The drawback here is that you don’t always know when its going to kick in.
-So it might be risky to use this drill on your fancy brass hardware.
-But if you are driving screws for cabinet installs, general construction or DIY projects, this drill is amazing.
-It should be noted that we aren’t too far off from seeing models that allow you to turn the impact feature on and off.
-In fact, Bosch will have this feature in some of their new impact drivers.
-Check out this Tool Monger Preview for more info on that.
+So it might be risky to use this drill on your fancy brass hardware or on sensitive operations where the screw depth is critical.
+But if you are driving screws for cabinet installs, general project assembly or DIY projects, this type of drill is simply amazing.